Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$content` is arbitrary content specified as a string, byte array, `IData` document, `java.io.InputStream`, or `org.w3c.dom.Node` object.
+* `$message` is arbitrary content specified as a string, byte array, `IData` document, `java.io.InputStream`, or `org.w3c.dom.Node` object.
+* `$message.format` is an optional message format structure where only the `name` element is mandatory.
-* `$message.format.name` is an optional message format name which if specified will skip the recognition step and instead use the format with the given name for routing.
+  * `name` is an optional message format name which if specified will skip the recognition step and instead use the format with the given name for routing.

 ---